rdtaylorjr/tehillim-embeddings/README.md

 provider outputs limit byte-level replication of a fresh semantic run.
 A technical model identifier can identify a model family without identifying a frozen artifact.

-Generation is distributed across domain modules. `python -m lexical.generate` builds lexical homograph and lexeme files.
-Morphological and syntactic generators require separate module and configuration invocations.
-The repository has no manifest that enumerates every committed partition with its generating command and input fingerprint.
+The committed corpus has no manifest identifying every partition's generating command, external inputs, and model artifact.
+A Snakemake driver regenerates declared partitions and records manifests for the outputs it creates.

 ## Installation